arxyzan/Molana-High-On-ANN/README.md

 It's believed that most of those well-known poets didn't compose all those poems on their own; in fact they all had a common friend to help them, a motive one: opium!

 It's still common to use these kind of friends to stay productive!
-Rumi and his little friend managed to create this piece of art more than 7 centuries ago and now lets see what would a modern approach produce. lets use one of the most trending ones: Artificial Neural Nets!
+Rumi and his little friend managed to create this piece of art more than 7 centuries ago and now lets see what would a modern approach produce. lets use one of the most trending ones: Artificial Neural Networks!